-1. Board Composition Attach a current membership list of your Advisory Board or Youth Commission to the application.
-The list should include at least the following information for each Board member: Name plus Member Type: Youth School System representative Police Department representative Private youth serving agency representative Service consumer Where a YSB serves more than one municipality, the membership list should also indicate that the Board includes a duly appointed representative from each municipality served.
+Attach a cur rent membership list of your Advisory Board or Youth Commission to the gran application.
+The list should include at least the following information for each Board member: Name plus Member Type:

+- > Youth

+- > School System representative

+- Police Department representative

+- > Private youth serving agency representative

+- > Service consumer

+Where a YSB serves more than one municipality, the membership list should also indicate that the Board includes a duly appointed representative from each municipality served.

+and the Board morages a day appointed representative from each mannerpainty served.
 2. Board Type Check the appropriate board type for your Advisory Board. ☐ Advisory ☐ Youth Commission ☐ Other - please specify 3.
-Vacancies and Waivers If your Advisory Board does not meet the composition criteria (see box above), please describe the circumstances below and refer to the instructions for information on requer waivers and extensions: sts for 4.
-Anticipated date for meeting composition criteria: Board Meetings (a) The number of times the YSB Advisory Board meets each fiscal year? (b) Are minutes of all meetings on file in your office and available for inspection?
+Vacancies and Waivers If your Advisory Board does not meet the composition criteria (see box above), please describe the circumstances below and refer to the instructions for information on requests for waivers and extensions: Anticipated date for meeting composition criteria: 4.
+Board Meetings (a) The number of times the YSB Advisory Board meets each fiscal year? (b) Are minutes of all meetings on file in your office and available for inspection?
 Yes / No